holysoles/home-assistant-mazda/README.md

 # Introduction
-This is a fork of the Mazda Connected Services integration originally written by bdr99 that has been packaged into a HACS compatible custom integration.
+This is a fork of a fork of the Mazda Connected Services integration originally written by bdr99 that has been packaged into a HACS compatible custom integration.
 The original code was part of the Home Assistant core integrations prior to a DMCA takedown notice issue by Mazda Motor Corporation.
 It should restore all functionality previously available in the core integration.

 # Installation